 Our system allows for superior power harvesting and module management by deploying power optimizers at each PV module while maintaining a competitive system cost by keeping the AC inversion and grid interaction centralized using a simplified DC-AC inverter.
 The entire system is monitored through our cloud-based monitoring platform that enables reduced system operation and maintenance ("O&M") costs.
 Our system enables each PV module to operate at its own maximum power point ("MPP"), rather than a system-wide average, enabling dynamic response to real-world conditions, such as atmospheric conditions, PV module aging, soiling and shading and offering improved energy yield relative to traditional inverter systems.
-In addition to higher efficiency, our system's installed cost per watt is competitive with traditional inverter systems of leading manufacturers.
+In addition to higher efficiency, our system's installed cost per watt is competitive with traditional inverter systems of leading manufacturers and generally lower than comparable microinverter systems of leading manufacturers.
 Furthermore, our architecture allows for complex rooftop system designs and enhanced safety and reliability.
 Our technology and system architecture are protected by 39 awarded patents and 136 patent applications filed worldwide.